Learn

 Search intent denotes the user's primary goal when they are typing a particular keyword.
 For example, when someone types “design templates,” they want readymade templates they can purchase.
 On the other hand, when someone types “how to create design templates,” they want educational content.

-Satisfying search intent is one of the primary goals of Google, which makes it crucial for SEO as well.
-In just over six months, Ahrefs managed to get a 677% increase in organic traffic to their core landing page by aligning it with search intent.
+Satisfying search intent is one of Google's primary goals, which makes it crucial for SEO as well.
+In just over six months, by aligning their core landing page with search intent, Ahrefs increased organic traffic to their core landing page by 677%.

 Here are four primary types of search intent: